lightbits/lightbits.github.io/euler2/euler2.markdown

 1. Fixing gimbal lock with switching models
 2. Fixing gimbal lock with absolute matrix and relative euler angles
 3. Reducing computational cost
+    Automatic differentiation
+    Analytic derivatives
     a) small-angle approximation
     b) axis-angle
     c) orthogonalization: there are more accurate ways to do this [barfoor 250], but those are complicated to implement.
 Since we have a feedback loop anyway, it's ok to do a simple approach: inaccuracies will be corrected by the outer feedback loop.
 If we make a mistake and go too far, gradient descent (or whatever algorithm) will bring us back.
+    (we can do something much more complicated, but it only gives us like 5 percent more accuracy.
+Is it worth it?
+For the people reading your code?)
 4. But which order should you use, or should you use axis-angle?
 5. Well it doesn't matter
     Local euler angle is identical to any other local euler angle ordering, axis-angle.
 Looking at it a different way, rotations commute (it doesn't matter which order you rotate in).